mpavankalyan63/mpavankalyan63/README.md

 *  **Object Detection for ADAS**: Improved object detection accuracy for Advanced Driver Assistance Systems by 25% through the integration of event cameras and traditional cameras
 *  **Semantic Mapping with a moving sensor Rig**: Increased the accuracy and detail of semantic mapping by 40% by implementing event camera technology for moving sensor rigs.

-### Graduate Teaching Aide | Department of Physics, Arizona State University
+### Graduate Teaching Aide | _Department of Physics, Arizona State University, USA_

 *__Aug 2023 - Present__*

 * I teach Experimental Physics to undergraduate-level students, aiming to enhance their understanding of theoretical concepts by engaging them in hands-on experiments.
 * I facilitate interactive sessions wherein students articulate their queries, allowing me to address and resolve their academic concerns effectively.

-### Technical Head of Off-Road Racing Vehicle Manufacturing team | National Institute of Technology Warangal
+### Technical Head of Off-Road Racing Vehicle Manufacturing team | _National Institute of Technology Warangal, India_

 *__May 2018 - Jan 2020__*